laowantong/paroxython/README.md

 %load_ext paroxython
 ```

-This should print `"Paroxython 0.4.4 loaded."`.
+This should print `"paroxython 0.4.4 loaded."`.
 Run it on a cell of Python code (line numbers added for clarity):

 ```python
 1   %%paroxython